gis-rpd/pipelines/README.md

 ## (Multi) Sample Configuration

-If you have just one sample to analyze (no matter if multiple fastq pairs or not), you will use options `-s`, `-1` and `-2` most of the time.
-To provide the pipeline with more information about your fastq files (e.g. run-id etc.) you can create a sample configuration file (see below) and provide it to the wrapper script with `--sample-cfg` (thus replacing `-s`, `-1` and `-2`).
+If you have just one sample to analyse (no matter if multiple FastQ pairs or not), you will use options `-s`, `-1` and `-2` most of the time.
+To provide the pipeline with more information about your FastQ files (e.g. run-id etc.) you can create a sample configuration file (see below) and provide it to the wrapper script with `--sample-cfg` (thus replacing `-s`, `-1` and `-2`).

-You also need a sample configuration file if you want to analyze many samples identically with just one wrapper call.
-The easiest way to create such a file is to first create an Excel/CSV sheet listing all samples and fastq files and convert it into a sample config file as described in the following:
+You also need a sample configuration file if you want to analyse many samples identically with just one wrapper call.
+The easiest way to create such a file is to first create an Excel/CSV sheet listing all samples and FastQ files and convert it into a sample config file as described in the following:

 - Create an Excel sheet with the following columns:
-  1. sample name (mandatory; can be used repeatedly, e.g. if you have multiple fastqs per sample)
+  1. sample name (mandatory; can be used repeatedly, e.g. if you have multiple FastQs per sample)
   2. run id (allowed to be empty)
   3. flowcell id (allowed to be empty)
   4. library id (allowed to be empty)